AlSaqr-platform/he-soc/hardware/fpga/README.md

  * Select VCU118.
 The ZCU102 is already too small to fit ariane and the cluster.
 We will provide support for the ZCU102 as well in the future, with a reduced version of the cluster.
  * Unless you specified the `exclude-llc` when generating the compile script, you are instantiating it (the same holds for OpenTitan)!
  * Choose the memory
- * If you choose the hyperram, you can't validate the peripherals.
-Otherwise you can.
-Apparently, it's better to instantiate the padframe: it help Vivado with placement, so just say you are also validating the peripherals if you are using the DDR4.

 ```
 make ips